alkeicam/eservice-client/README.md

 }

 // sample 3DS verification required response - you shall use redirectionUrl in your application and redirect customer as
-// additional verification is required
+// additional verification is required.
+As a result the customer will be redirected back to
+// the URL provided in landingPageURL parameter
 {
     status: {
         code: 200,